 A lot of the families, if it wasn’t for O22, wouldn’t have got legal support, but that’s what O22 is good for: exposing [police violence] and supporting the families….
 O22 was definitely a big help [in my case], because they had lawyers and different people advise me.

-Young has since applied what knowledge she gleaned from her experience with O22’s legal support to assist many other families throughout the country.
+Young has since applied the knowledge she gleaned from her experience with O22’s legal support to assist many other families throughout the country.

 Returning to the Family First Aid Kit, Smith describes that among its contents were a number of legal suggestions for families, including: